bhoyee/real-time-road-sign-detection-for-Cyclist/README.md

-# This is a Real-time Road Sign Detection and Recognition for Cyclists using Deep Learning
+# Real time Road Sign Detection and Recognition for Cyclists using Deep Learning

-# This is Real-Time Object Detection with YOLOv4 and Text-to-Speech Notifications

 This project demonstrates real-time object detection using YOLOv4 and provides text-to-speech notifications when road signs are detected.
 The code includes steps for gathering a custom dataset, labeling the dataset, training the YOLOv4 model using Darknet, and running real-time object detection.